charlesmalafosse/FastText-sentiment-analysis-for-tweets/README.md

 FastText is an open source NLP library developed by facebook AI and initially released in 2016.
 Its goal is to provide word embedding and text classification in a efficient manner.
 According to their authors, it is often on par with deep learning classifiers in terms of accuracy, and many orders of magnitude faster for training and evaluation.

 ## Open dataset for sentiment analysis
 Most open datasets for text classification are quite small and we noticed that few, if any, are available for languages other than English.
-Therefore in addition to provide a guide for sentiment analysis, we want to provide material datasets for sentiment analysis [2].
+Therefore in addition to provide a guide for sentiment analysis, we want to provide material datasets for sentiment analysis.
 For these reasons BetSentiment.com provides files with list of tweets and their respective sentiments in:
 * English => 6.3 millions tweets available.
 * Spanish => 1.2m tweets.